 There are two national parks in Scotland; “Loch Lomond and the Trossachs” National Park, and the Cairngorms National Park.
 Loch Lomond and the Trossachs national park is the fourth largest (1865 km2) in the British Isles.
-This area consists of many mountains and lochs.
+It was established in 2002.
+This area consists of many mountains and lochs (lakes).
 The Cairngorms national park is located in north east Scotland.
-It is the biggest (4528 km2) national park in the British Isles.
+It is the biggest (4528 km2) national park in the British Isles and was established in 2003.
 It covers Aberdeenshire, Moray, Highland, Angus, Perth and Kinross areas.
 It has the same kind of landscape as Hardengervidda in Norway.

 The national parks in Sweden were created to provide representative biotopes preserved in their natural state, and beautiful unique environments for the visitor.
 National parks also give people the opportunity of accessing the forest and countryside.
 The Environmental Protection Agency decides on the management of the national parks in Sweden and suggests new parks.
 Regulations vary across parks, but generally it is prohibited to disturb and destroy anything.
 This obligation also applies to all of the Swedish countryside under the right of public access.